On Trains & Buses

 Looking Elsewhere

 Given the state of things in the U.K. at the moment, there has been a continuing internationalisation of what you find here.
-That really progressed at the end of 2022 when things were appalling in the U.K.; industrial action was happening in all sorts of places at the time.
+That noticeably progressed at the end of 2022 when things were appalling in the U.K.; industrial action was happening in all sorts of places at the time, so there was a need to seek more uplifting shores.
+Travelling back down memory lane to review previous experiences was enough then.

-Nowadays, more of my time is being spent in Ireland, which is bringing news from there.
+Nowadays, more of my time is being spent in Ireland than before, which is bringing news from there.
 Other international travels have brought experiences that can be shared.
 It all helps to lift a veil of gloom that otherwise would pervade in an online portal such as this when British horizons have narrowed so much.
+Let’s hope that we get beyond budgetary constraints to reach better times as soon as possible.

 Recent Snippets